Shengyis/Matplotcpp/README.md

 Requirement:

     1. python3.x installed.
-    2. make sure Python.h in your include path.
+    2. make sure "python\Python.h" in your include path.
+For example, you can do

+            ln -s yourPythonRoot/Headers /usr/local/include/python

+       or just simply change "#include <python/Python.h>" in head file to #include "your Python.h"
-    3. make sure libpython3.x (or equivalent one, incase you change this lib to your custom name), libpython2.* does not work!
+    3. when compiling, add -lpython3.x (or equivalent one, incase you change this lib to your custom name), -lpython2.x does not work!

 Install: put the header into your dir.